Hoaqim1/Assignment-1---Programing/Problems.md

 BEFORE DEADLINE
 Fix sort function, only sorts one way(FIXED)
 Overlook and refine comments
-Test how user input can fail and solve it. find more problems to fix, to tired right now
+Test how user input can fail and solve it.
+FOUND BUG, PROGRAM FAILS WHEN USER INPUTS TEXT INSTEAD OF INTEGER/DOUBLE

+find more problems to fix, to tired right now